tuxiqae/minidetector/README.md

 # Mini Detector
 ### A small network assets detector example

-The mini detector sniffs network packets (using scapy) and stores all the MAC, IP couples into a table in a PostgreSQL database.
+The minidetector sniffs network packets (using `scapy`) and stores all the MAC, IP couples into a table in a PostgreSQL database.

 It was written as a base for job interviews questions, you may use it for inspiration, but you really don't want to use